Vasily257/Vasily257/README.md

 ### Hi there, I'am Vasya! 👋

-:pencil2: I'm currently studying at Ya.Practicum for a web developer.
+:pencil2: I'm currently creating web projects.

 :family: I’m looking to collaborate on a project that is really useful to people.